mking01/i94_data_modeling_with_spark/README.md

 - immigration_data_sample.csv: Alternate version of i94 immgration data
 - airport-codes_csv.csv: .csv file containing data on all airports

-## To Run:
+## To Run
-Load jupyter notebooks and iterate through cells.
+Load Jupyter notebooks and iterate through cells.

 ## Credits and Acknowledgements
 This project was completed in conjunction with Udacity's Data Engineering Nanodegree program.